-Experience real farm hospitality at BüllsPort, where Johanna and Ernst Sauber breed cattle, horses and game, in addition to running the guest business.
+Experience real farm hospitality at BüllsPort, where Johanna and Ernst Sauber breed sheep and keep horses and game, in addition to running the guest business.
 Get first hand insight into the daily challenges of sustainable farming – in an area near the Namib Desert where average rainfall is not more than 120 mm a year.

 Conquering the Naukluft on four or two wheels: Both are possible on the 100 km² area that makes up BüllsPort.
-On paths that can be steep, narrow and rocky, put your four-wheel driving skills to a challenging test, while for mountain bikers, a network of various trails presents true paradise.
+On paths that can be steep, narrow and rocky, put your four-wheel driving skills to a challenging test.
+For mountain bikers, a network of various trails presents true paradise.

 Day trip to Sossusvlei

-Circuite the Naukluft Mountains (self-drive, 376 km): Start in the morning, drive through the Tsauchab Valley (D 854) and cross the plains of the eastern edge of the Namib to Sesriem (133 km).
-Visit Sesriem Canyon around lunchtime and Sossusvlei in the afternoon to avoid the crowds (there and back 120 km).
+Circuite the Naukluft Mountains (self-drive, 353 km): Start in the morning, drive through the Tsauchab Valley (D 854) and cross the plains of the eastern edge of the Namib to Sesriem (110 km; park fees).
+Have your lunch break in the shade of Sesriem Canyon and explore Sossusvlei in the afternoon to avoid the crowds (there and back 120 km).
 In the evening, on your drive back, enjoy the colourful play of the setting sun through the Naukluft Gorge (C 14) (123 km).

 Excursion: Nabasib School Choir

 Encounter the culture of the local people and get familiar with everyday life at a rural Namibian school.
 On an excursion to the Nabasib Primary School, you will be enchanted by the songs of the school choir and experience traditional dance in authentic costumes, handmade by the students in sewing class.

 Not available during school holidays.
 Booking well in advance essential.